sigmod/sqlpp/document.md

 #### Functions

-The create function statement creates a named function that can then be used and reused in SQL++ queries.
+The create function statement creates a **named** function that can then be used and reused in SQL++ queries.
 The body of a function can be any SQL++ expression involving the function's parameters.

     FunctionSpecification ::= "FUNCTION" FunctionOrTypeName IfNotExists ParameterList "{" Expression "}"

-The following is a very simple example of a create function statement.
-It differs from the declare function example shown previously in that it results in a function that is persistently registered by name in the specified database.
+The following is an example of a CREATE FUNCTION statement which is similar to our earlier DECLARE FUNCTION example.
+It differs from that example in that it results in a function that is persistently registered by name in the specified dataverse (the current dataverse being used, if not otherwise specified).

 ##### Example

-    CREATE FUNCTION add(a, b) {
+    CREATE FUNCTION friendInfo(userId) {
-      a + b
+        (SELECT u.id, u.name, len(u.friendIds) AS friendCount
+         FROM GleambookUsers u
+         WHERE u.id = userId)[0]
      };

 #### Removal

-    DropStatement       ::= "DROP" ( "DATABASE" Identifier IfExists
+    DropStatement       ::= "DROP" ( "DATAVERSE" Identifier IfExists
                                    | "TYPE" FunctionOrTypeName IfExists
-                                   | "TABLE" QualifiedName IfExists
+                                   | "DATASET" QualifiedName IfExists
                                    | "INDEX" DoubleQualifiedName IfExists
                                    | "FUNCTION" FunctionSignature IfExists )
     IfExists            ::= ( "IF" "EXISTS" )?

-The drop statement in SQL++ is the inverse of the create statement.
-It can be used to drop databases, datatypes, tables, indexes, and functions.
+The DROP statement in SQL++ is the inverse of the CREATE statement.
+It can be used to drop dataverses, datatypes, datasets, indexes, and functions.

-The following examples illustrate uses of the drop statement.
+The following examples illustrate some uses of the DROP statement.

 ##### Example

-    DROP TABLE GleambookUsers IF EXISTS;
+    DROP DATASET GleambookUsers IF EXISTS;

-    DROP INDEX gbSenderLocIndex;
+    DROP INDEX GleambookMessages.gbSenderLocIndex;

-    DROP TYPE GleambookUserType;
+    DROP TYPE TinySocial2.GleambookUserType;

-    DROP DATABASE TinySocial;

-    DROP FUNCTION add;
+    DROP FUNCTION friendInfo@1;

+    DROP DATAVERSE TinySocial;

+When an artifact is dropped, it will be droppped from the current dataverse if none is specified (see the DROP DATASET example above) or from the specified dataverse (see the DROP TYPE example above) if one is specified by fully qualifying the artifact name in the DROP statement.
+When specifying an index to drop, the index name must be qualified by the dataset that it indexes.
+When specifying a function to drop, since SQL++ allows functions to be overloaded by their number of arguments, the identifying name of the function to be dropped must explicitly include that information.
+(`friendInfo@1` above denotes the 1-argument function named friendInfo in the current dataverse.)

 ### Import/Export Statements

-    LoadStatement  ::= <LOAD> <TABLE> QualifiedName <USING> AdapterName Configuration ( <PRE-SORTED> )?
+    LoadStatement  ::= <LOAD> <DATASET> QualifiedName <USING> AdapterName Configuration ( <PRE-SORTED> )?

-The load statement is used to initially populate a table via bulk loading of data from an external file.
+The LOAD statement is used to initially populate a dataset via bulk loading of data from an external file.
 An appropriate adapter must be selected to handle the nature of the desired external data.
-The load statement accepts the same adapters and the same parameters as external tables.
+The LOAD statement accepts the same adapters and the same parameters as discussed earlier for External datasets.
 (See the [guide to external data](externaldata.html) for more information on the available adapters.)
-If a table has an auto-generated primary key field, a file to be imported should not include that field in it.
+If a dataset has an auto-generated primary key field, the file to be imported should not include that field in it.

-The following example shows how to bulk load the GleambookUsers table from an external file containing data that has been prepared in ADM format.
+The following example shows how to bulk load the GleambookUsers dataset from an external file containing data that has been prepared in ADM format.

 ##### Example

-    LOAD TABLE GleambookUsers USING localfs
+     LOAD DATASET GleambookUsers USING localfs
-    (("path"="localhost:///Users/zuck/AsterixDB/load/fbu.adm"),("format"="adm"));
+        (("path"="127.0.0.1:///Users/bignosqlfan/tinysocialnew/gbu.adm"),("format"="adm"));

 ## <a id="Modification_statements">Modification statements

-### <a id="Inserts">Inserts
+### <a id="Inserts">INSERTs

-    InsertStatement ::= <INSERT> <INTO> <TABLE> QualifiedName Query
+    InsertStatement ::= <INSERT> <INTO> QualifiedName Query

 > TW: AsterixDB-specifc transactions semantics ...
 > Also, do we also support `UPSERT`?
+> MC: Yes to both. :-) Whoops.
+Wait, maybe not.
+We do have upsert in AQL, but not in SQL++ today, it seems.
+I'll document it anyway...? :-)

-The SQL++ insert statement is used to insert data into a table.
+The SQL++ INSERT statement is used to insert new data into a dataset.
 The data to be inserted comes from a SQL++ query expression.
-The expression can be as simple as a constant expression, or in general it can be any legal SQL++ query.
-Inserts in AsterixDB are processed transactionally, with the scope of each insert transaction being the insertion of a single object plus its affiliated secondary index entries (if any).
-If the query part of an insert returns a single object, then the insert statement itself will be a single, atomic transaction.
-If the query part returns multiple objects, then each object inserted will be handled independently as a tranaction.
-If a table has an auto-generated primary key field, an insert statement should not include a value for that field in it.
+This expression can be as simple as a constant expression, or in general it can be any legal SQL++ query.
+If the target dataset has an auto-generated primary key field, the insert statement should not include a value for that field in it.
 (The system will automatically extend the provided record with this additional field and a corresponding value.)
+Insertion will fail if the dataset already has data with the primary key value(s) being inserted.

+In AsterixDB, inserts are processed transactionally.
+The transactional scope of each insert transaction is the insertion of a single object plus its affiliated secondary index entries (if any).
+If the query part of an insert returns a single object, then the INSERT statement will be a single, atomic transaction.
+If the query part returns multiple objects, each object being inserted will be treated as a separate tranaction.
 The following example illustrates a query-based insertion.

-#### Example
+##### Example

-    INSERT INTO TABLE UsersCopy (FROM GleambookUsers user SELECT VALUE user)
+    INSERT INTO UsersCopy (SELECT VALUE user FROM GleambookUsers user)

+### <a id="Upserts">UPSERTs

+    UpsertStatement ::= <UPSERT> <INTO> QualifiedName Query

+The SQL++ UPSERT statement syntactically mirrors the INSERT statement discussed above.
+The difference lies in its semantics, which for UPSERT are "add or replace" instead of the INSERT "add if not present, else error" semantics.
+Whereas an INSERT can fail if another object already exists with the specified key, the analogous UPSERT will replace the previous object's value with that of the new object in such cases.

+The following example illustrates a query-based upsert operation.

+##### Example

+    UPSERT INTO UsersCopy (SELECT VALUE user FROM GleambookUsers user)

+*Editor's note: Upserts currently work in AQL but are apparently disabled at the moment in SQL++.
+(@Yingyi, is that indeed the case?)*

-### <a id="Deletes">Deletes
+### <a id="Deletes">DELETEs

-    DeleteStatement ::= <DELETE> <FROM> <TABLE> QualifiedName ( (<AS>)?
+    DeleteStatement ::= <DELETE> <FROM> QualifiedName ( (<AS>)?
 Variable )? ( <WHERE> Expression )?

-The SQL++ delete statement is used to delete data from a target table.
-The data to be deleted is identified by a boolean expression involving the variable bound to the target table in the delete statement.
-Deletes in AsterixDB are processed transactionally, with the scope of each delete transaction being the deletion of a single object plus its affiliated secondary index entries (if any).
-If the boolean expression for a delete identifies a single object, then the delete statement itself will be a single, atomic transaction.
-If the expression identifies multiple objects, then each object deleted will be handled independently as a transaction.
+The SQL++ DELETE statement is used to delete data from a target dataset.
+The data to be deleted is identified by a boolean expression involving the variable bound to the target dataset in the DELETE statement.

+Deletes in AsterixDB are processed transactionally.
+The transactional scope of each delete transaction is the deletion of a single object plus its affiliated secondary index entries (if any).
+If the boolean expression for a delete identifies a single object, then the DELETE statement itself will be a single, atomic transaction.
+If the expression identifies multiple objects, then each object deleted will be handled as a separate transaction.

-The following example illustrates a single-object deletion.
+The following examples illustrate single-object deletions.

-#### Example
+##### Example

-    DELETE FROM TABLE GleambookUsers user WHERE user.id = 8;
+    DELETE FROM GleambookUsers user WHERE user.id = 8;

-> TW: I think that we now also support this without the `user` variable, right?
-> If so, that'd be a good example to have.

-We close this guide to SQL++ with one final example of a query expression.

-#### Example
+##### Example

-    FROM [ "great", "brilliant", "awesome" ] AS praise SELECT VALUE `string-concat`(["AsterixDB is ", praise]);
+    DELETE FROM GleambookUsers WHERE id = 5;